 Arduino Nano

-The Arduino Mega is a more powerful board than the Uno and Nano and is ideal for projects that require more processing power and memory.
+The Arduino Mega is a more powerful and bigger board than the Uno and Nano.
 It is based on the ATmega2560 which is an 8-bit microcontroller and has 54 digital input/output pins(of which 15 can be used as PWM outputs), 16 analog inputs, 4 UARTs (hardware serial ports), a 16 MHz crystal oscillator, a USB connection, an ICSP header, a reset button and a power jack.
+The controller on the board has 256 KB of flash memory (of which 8 KB used by bootloader), 8 KB SRAM and 4 KB EEPROM.

 Arduino Mega R3